"Arab spring" brings new buyers for bulletproof cars

 "This batch of vehicles is going to Iraq," says Marc Rouelle, a Belgian engineer now chief executive officer of the Dubai-based firm. " And the one behind is going to Russia.
 We are awaiting delivery tomorrow of 30 ... destined for Libya."

-Several major carmakers, including Mercedes-Benz, BMW and Jaguar Land Rover, produce their own armored versions of key brands.
+Several major carmakers, including Mercedes-Benz, BMW and Jaguar Land Rover, produce their own armoured versions of key brands.

 The conversion trade is far from new.
-Britain's Jankel - which also builds armored riot control vehicles for police and militaries - has been fitting armor and rebuilding limousines for heads of state and other clients since the 1980s.
+Britain's Jankel - which also builds armoured riot control vehicles for police and militaries - has been fitting armour and rebuilding limousines for heads of state and other clients since the 1980s.

 But the scale and breadth of demand in recent years, industry watchers say, has been entirely new.
 Particularly in those countries affected by the "Arab spring" analysts say demand from government, individuals and firms is sharply up.

-Prices vary, but an armored Land Cruiser can sell for $150,000 or more, more than three times the cost of a non-armored vehicle.
+Prices vary, but an armoured Land Cruiser can sell for $150,000 or more, more than three times the cost of a non-armoured vehicle.

 TESTED AGAINST GRENADES, BULLETS